Search efforts continue at petrol station blast site as three deaths confirmed

 In a statement, the hospital said: “The hospital continues to treat those injured in the incident at Creeslough, Co Donegal and remains on hand to provide all necessary medical assistance required.”

-Applegreen said in a statement that it was “aware of a serious incident at its dealer-operated location at Creeslough”.
+Applegreen Ireland directing manager Fiona Matthews said in a statement the company was “deeply saddened and shocked to learn the devastating news that lives have been lost in today’s tragic incident”.

-“The thoughts and prayers of everyone here at Applegreen are with all of those who have been affected,” it stated.
+“Our thoughts and prayers are with the families and friends of the deceased, those who have been injured, and the wider Creeslough community,” she said.

+“Creeslough is a small village and the supermarket and Applegreen outlet operated by our local partners there are at the heart of the community.

+“Like the rest of Ireland, tonight we stand in solidarity with that community.”

 Ireland’s deputy premier Leo Varadkar described the incident as “tragic”.